 - 9.3.
 You should also draw attention to cases where there is evidence of irregular or improper behaviour elsewhere in the organisation, but where you have not been personally involved, or if you are required to act in a way which, for you, raises a fundamental issue of conscience. - 9.4.
 If you have reported a matter covered in the above paragraph and believe that the response does not represent a reasonable response to the grounds of your concern, you may report the matter directly to the Commissioner. - 9.5.
-If you feel that the people within the office with whom you could normally raise the issue are parties to, or supportive of, the behavior causing concern, you may report the matter to: - The chair of the ICO's Audit Committee, Ailsa Beaton, who is a non-executive member of the ICO's management board.
-She can be contacted at Ailsa.Beaton@ico.org.uk - Senior Audit Manager at the Government Internal Audit Agency, Lyn Bryant-Nichols, who can be contacted at Lyn.Bryant-Nichols@giaa.gov.uk - The partnership team at the ICO Sponsor department, Department for Science, Innovation and Technology (DSIT) who can be contacted on Partnerships@dsit.gov.uk
+If you feel that the people within the office with whom you could normally raise the issue are parties to, or supportive of, the behaviour causing concern, you may report the matter to: - The chair of the ICO's Audit Committee, Ailsa Beaton, who is a non-executive member of the ICO's management board.
+She can be contacted at Ailsa.Beaton@ico.org.uk. - The Internal Audit team at the Government Internal Audit Agency, correspondence@giaa.gov.uk. - The partnership team at the ICO Sponsor department, Department for Science, Innovation and Technology (DSIT) who can be contacted on Partnerships@dsit.gov.uk.